OsamaMElsayed/LiTE-Chat/README.md

 # LiTE-Chat
-A realtime chatting app for IOS written in Swift
+A realtime chatting app for IOS written in Swift using FireBase